pratyush45/Statistical_Feature_Background_Subtraction/README.md

 # Statistical_Feature_Background_Subtraction

-Statistical features extracted from pixels and modeled for Co-variance based Background Subtraction
+Statistical features extracted from pixels and modeled for differentiating Foreground from Background